oKatanaaa/Wikipedia-Scraper/README.md

 #### WikiPageScraper

 This class is used to scrape the actual articles.
+Since different links may lead to the same page, there is a filtering logic inside the scraper, so don't be surprized if you get less scraped pages than there are links (some of them were duplicates or did not contain much text).

 ```python
 from wiki_scraper import WikiPageScraper